roaldarbol/bux/README.md

-# bux
+# Bux
-A simple GUI for running experiments (mostly on Raspberry Pi)
+🐞 A simple GUI for running experiments